Cashari/azure-network-protocols/README.md

 <img src="https://imgur.com/1VSvPl4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Created 2 virtual machines on Azure, one running on windows and the other running on linux.
+I,ve created 2 virtual machines on Azure.
+One operating on windows and the other running on Linux.
 </p>
 <br />